KCNH1-related disorders: Seizures

 A survey of 34 KCNH1 patients indicated that 58% of individuals using existing anti-seizure medications saw a decrease in seizures, but only 29% were seizure-free (experiencing zero seizures).
 There have been reports of seizure control using existing anti-seizure medications in some individuals using: sodium channel blockers such as carbamazepine, lamotrigine, and phenytoin; GABAergic agents enhancing inhibitory neurotransmission such as benzodiazepines, and phenobarbitone; and anti-seizure medications with other modes of action such as levetiracetam and valproate.
 Currently there are no KCNH1-specific therapeutics that directly target Kv10.1.

+Anticonvulsants are used to control epilepsy.

 Other symptoms

 Many symptoms of KCNH1 either cannot be treated with existing therapies, and are managed by therapies such as physical and occupational therapy, speech and language therapy, and behavioral therapies, which can assist with motor development, swallowing, feeding, and more.

 Treatment development

 Although there is currently no cure for KCNH1-related disorders, many potential therapeutics are being investigated and are in early stages of development.
 Because genetic ablation of KCNH1 in mice does not appear to have negative effects, suggesting that null or loss-of-function alleles in humans are likely to be well tolerated, and because known patient variants are gain-of-function, therapeutic development is focused on methods to deplete Kv10.1 ion channels or block or impair Kv10.1 activity.

 A major challenge in the development of a disease-modifying small molecule drug is the similarity between KCNH1 and KCNH2, which encodes Kv11.1, also known as hERG. hERG is essential for proper, rapid repolarization of cardiac action potentials.
 It will be critical for any Kv10.1-specific drugs to be very selective for Kv10.1 over hERG, as hERG blockade can be fatal.